pelithne/azure-workshop/create-vm-azcli.md

 </p>

 ## Clean-up
 To make sure we don't use unnecessary resources, and to keep things clean, you should remove all the resources created in this step.
-One way of doing that is to got to the resource group blade, and filter on the unique name you assigned to the VM:
+One way of doing that is to go to the **Resource Group** blade, and filter on the unique name you assigned to the VM.
+This will match all the resources that were created together with the VM.

 <p align="left">
   <img width="85%" height="85%" hspace="20" src="./media/cleanup.PNG">